Fuse

 • ITypeNameLocator

-The remaining capabilities (route map and project graph generators) are resolved as single optional services rather than through an extension-keyed registry, and pattern detectors run as a batch.
-The pipeline and orchestrator resolve every per-extension capability through these registries; neither switches on extension strings directly.
+The remaining reduction capabilities (route map and project graph generators) are resolved as single optional services, and pattern detectors run as a batch.
+These registries do not define the typed semantic tier.

 What This Does Not Cover

 This page describes the capability boundary and resolution.
-It does not document the internal algorithms of any specific capability, such as how the dependency extractor or BM25 index work; see Scoping Internals.
+It does not document the internal algorithms of any specific capability, such as how the dependency extractor or the full-text index work; see Retrieval internals.
 It does not give a step-by-step plugin walkthrough.

 Next